fzyzcjy/grafana_dashboard_python/README.md

 Pretty simple.
 When using it, it is nothing but a series of `Pydantic` models, with almost no logic except that.
 So you are indeed using the serialization and deserialization feature of Pydantic.

 As for how the Pydantic code is created: It is generated automatically from Grafana's official [schema](https://github.com/grafana/grok), and then manually tweaked for a better developer experience (e.g. provide more sensible defaults, make types looser).
 All changes are recorded in a patch file, so the package can be easily upgraded when Grafana upgrades, and always keep the definition accurate.

+## Tips

+* You can (auto) migrate the JSON to latest `schemaVersion` by importing the JSON into Grafana and download/save JSON from the imported dashboard.
+Doing so may make your code a bit cleaner.
+* If the Python generated from JSON gives weird results, it is trivial to debug: Just compare the newly generated JSON with the original JSON, and fix any noticeable differences.